-- Kesrouan Limestone (J4): Crystalline, grey with brownish tint in colour, highly fissured dolomitic LIMESTONE with white veins of quartz.
+- Keserouan Limestone (J4): Crystalline, grey with brownish tint in colour, highly fissured dolomitic LIMESTONE with white veins of quartz.
 Variable grain size from fine to coarse depending on the degree of diagenesis.
 Chemically deposited.
 Saccaroidal texture.
 High content of algae showing drop-like patches on fracture surfaces.
 Some silicified corals. - Bhannes Volcanics or Equivalent (J5): Volcanics: Black BASALT or pillow lava, not vesicular.
 Equivalent: Bluish clastic LIMESTONE, weathers to creamish, usually intercalated with soft bluish shale (0.5 to > 1 m thick). - Bikfaya Limestone (J6)-Salima Limestone (J7): these formations belongs to the Jurassic geological period.
 It is a very variable sequence of brown-yellow ferruginous oolitic limestones, often burrowed and cross bedded, that alternate with brown marls.
 The unit is mainly fairly thin bedded (although some massive units occur, especially at the top) and a relatively recessive topography occurs.
-Thickness varies from zero-few meters to 150 m. - Quaternary (Basalts: Bp): Volcanics: Black BASALT or pillow lava, not vesicular - Chouf Sandstone (C1): this formation belongs to the Cretaceous period.
+Thickness varies from zero-few meters to 150 m. - Quaternary (Basalts: Bj,Bp): Volcanics: Black BASALT or pillow lava, not vesicular - Chouf Sandstone (C1): this formation belongs to the Cretaceous period.
 It is an often ferruginous brown to white sandstone with associated clays, shales and lignites.
 Some of the darker layers contain woody or coaly fragments, often with pyrite, marcasite and amber.
 Locally, the Chouf Sandstone contains basaltic volcanics and reddish clayey beds which appear to be weathered volcanic tuffs.
 The Chouf Sandstone is very variable in thickness, ranging from a few metres to 300 m thick and in places showing rapid lateral changes. - Abey Formation (C2) of the Lower Aptian age: this formation belongs to the Cretaceous period.
 It consists of a mixture of clay, sand and calcareous material in varying proportions forming clay, sandy clay, marl, marly limestone etc. The calcareous material may be slightly to moderately indurated.
 Where marl prevails its fresh colour is bluish, weathering to creamish brown.
-The entire Abey Formation is around 125 m thick at the type section. - Hammana Formation (C3) of Albian age: Green MARL (containing glauconite) intercalated with thick layers of marly LIMESTONE forming cliffs 3 - 4 m in height.
+The entire Abey Formation is around 125 m thick at the type section.

+- Hammana Formation (C3) of Albian age: Green MARL (containing glauconite) intercalated with thick layers of marly LIMESTONE forming cliffs 3 4 m in height.
 Thin sand layers in the lower part of the formation may be present.
-Its thickness is 150 m.

-- Sannine Limestone, of Cenemonain age unit (C4); this unit is divided into three subunits namely: - Dolomitic Limestone (C4a): this formation is characterized by geodes of different sizes filled or voided and a thickness of about 300 meter.
+Its thickness is 150 m. - Sannine Limestone, of Cenemonain age unit (C4); this unit is divided into three subunits namely: - Dolomitic Limestone (C4a): this formation is characterized by geodes of different sizes filled or voided and a thickness of about 300 meters.
 Within this unit Ammonites and fish fossils were found. - Bluish marl and shale (C4b): this formation contains crystals of quartz, chert nodules and bands form.
 The thickness of this unit is in the range of 80-100 meter - Limestone and dolomitic limestone (C4c): The Limestone of this unit is highly karstifie.
-The color of this formation is white to brown and its thickness is about 300 meter. - White marl and marl-limestones (C6) of Senonian and Base of Eocene: Cretaceous and lower Tertiary sediments indistinguishable lithologically; stiff bluish plastic Marl with glauconite, interbedded with chalky marly Limestone and nodules of black chert.
-This formation has a thickness that ranges from 400 m to 150 m and is rich in foraminifera fossils. - Eocene (e2): This rock formation is widespread in South Lebanon.
-It is composed of marly and chalky limestone with a thickness in the range of 4500 m-550 m.
-With a thick succession, it has a good potential to store groundwater. - ncg: coarse torrential pudding. - Pleistocene (Q) (qta): Belongs to the quaternary geological unit.
+The color of this formation is white to brown, and its thickness is about 300 meter. - White marl and marl-limestones (C6) of Senonian and Base of Eocene: Cretaceous and lower Tertiary sediments indistinguishable lithologically; stiff bluish plastic Marl with glauconite, interbedded with chalky marly Limestone and nodules of black chert.
+This formation has a thickness that ranges from 400 m to 150 m and is rich in foraminifera fossils. - Lower Eocene (e2a): Bluish MARL, weathers to grey marl - Middle Eocene (e2b): Massive LIMESTONE with concretions of chert, or chert nodules and bands. - ncg: coarse torrential pudding - Pleistocene (Q) (qta): Belongs to the quaternary geological unit.
 It is composed of loose Eolian and cemented sands.
 Residual soil including Terra Rosa are also found in this formation.
 In addition, this geological unit is composed of loose alluvium, unconsolidated soil and sediments.